GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 -   Tools should validate the control IDs for explicitly included or excluded controls using the relevant baseline.

--   FedRAMP\'s guidance and requirements regarding which controls are in-scope for each assessment do not change with OSCAL.
+-   FedRAMP's guidance and requirements regarding which controls are in-scope for each assessment do not change with OSCAL.

 ---
 ### SAP Test Plan

-#### Assessor\'s Name, Address, and URL
+#### Assessor's Name, Address, and URL

-The SAP\'s `metadata` is used to represent the assessor\'s name address and URL.
+The SAP's `metadata` is used to represent the assessor's name address and URL.
 This uses the OSCAL common `role`, `party`, and `responsible-party` assemblies.
 Some roles are specific to the SAP.
 In the `responsible-party` assembly, the `party-uuid` may point to a `party` in the SSP or SAP.
 The SAP tool must not assign a role ID or party